gbd77rc/esp32-iot-x509/docs/DeviceCloudRegistration.md

 ▶ az iot hub device-twin show --device-id OT-105783B5AA8C --hub-name dev-ot-iot-hub
 ```

 I have not shown the output as it is big.
-If you don't see anything in the `desired` element then there is something wrong.
+If you don't see anything in the `reported` element then there is something wrong.
 Check the logs on the device, as explained in the [Device Development](./FirmwareDevelopment.md) article.

 ## AWS Registration